wp-plugins/amazon-product-in-a-post-plugin/readme.txt

 = 1.5 =
 * Remove hook to the_excerpt because it could cause problems in themes that only want to show text.
 (9/17/2009) = 1.4 =
-* Added menthod to restore default CSS if needed - by deleting all CSS in options panel and saving - default css will re-appear in box.
+* Added method to restore default CSS if needed - by deleting all CSS in options panel and saving - default css will re-appear in box.
 (9/16/2009)
 = 1.3 =
 * Added new feature to be able to adjust or add your own styles.
 (9/16/2009) = 1.2 =